enzoevers/piezo2midi/Docs/PiezoInputCircuit.md

 > When looking at the scope images, pay attention to the time and voltage division values!

-First I connected the scope probe straight to the ceremic part of the piezo disc, and the ground to the base disc.
+First I connected the scope probe straight to the ceremic (white) part of the piezo disc, and the ground to the base disc.
 The scope shows the signals after I hit the disc with my finger.
 I also looked at the idle signal of the piezo in the different circuits.
-In this 'open' circuit I noticed that the center of the idle signal was not really at ground.
+In this 'open' circuit I noticed that the center of the idle signal was not stable at ground.

 <div class="row">
   <div class="column">